Muhammed-Akbar/A03/README.md

 * **Clone**:Clones are literally clones (copies) of a repository that sit on the developer’s computer instead of a server elsewhere.
 * **Commit**:An individual change to a file (or set of files).
 It's like when you save a file, every time you save it creates a unique ID that allows you to keep record of what changes were made when and by who.
 * **Fetch**:Fetching refers to getting the latest changes from an online repository (like GitHub.com) without merging them in.
 Once these changes are fetched you can compare them to your local branches (the code residing on your local machine).
-* **GIT**:An open source cod management system.
+* **GIT**:An open source code management system.
 The basic idea of git is to keep track of different versions of code or text, so you easily can compare what has changed.
 * **Github**:Github is like wikipedia for programmers. you can edit files, see who changed what, view old versions of files and access it from anywhere in the world.
 * **Merge**:Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 * **Merge Conflict**:Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.